 One of the first plastics made from synthetic components, Bakelite was used for its electrical nonconductivity and heat-resistant properties in electrical insulators, radio and telephone casings, and such diverse products as kitchenware, jewelry, pipe stems, and children's toys.

 Bakelite was not only bought by people with little money, it was also accepted by the very rich.
 Manufacturers produced bright, massive, heavily carved pieces.
 Designer pieces, produced on a very limited basis, sold in departments stores in the '30s for around $10, a hefty price in those days.
 These pieces, understandably scarce today, were often decorated with metal, rhinestones, or additional plastic ornaments.

 There seems to be no limit to the shapes found in Bakelite.
 Miniature fruit is quite common: pears, oranges, cherries, carrots, bananas, etc. Among the animals that are found, horses and dogs are most common.

 Bakelite was used to imitate tortoiseshell, amber, and even gemstones.
 It was dyed to imitate coral and looked so believable that it often has to be tested to tell the difference.
 (Coral test: place a drop of lemon juice on the jewelry and if it bubbles and is effervescent it is coral; if not, it might be bakelite among other things.)

 Bakelite was originally used for industrial purposes, until jewelry makers found that its light weight made Bakelite a perfect choice for designing and manufacturing inexpensive bracelets, rings, pins and other jewelry.

-Bakelite jewelry became especially popular in the 1930's and 1940's, after a wider assortment of colors was introduced.
+Bakelite jewelry became especially popular in the 1930s and 1940s, after a wider assortment of colors was introduced.
 The new batch of Bakelite colors captured the imagination of more and more jewelry companies.
-Coco Chanel was one famous designer who offered Bakelite jewelry and accessories.
+Coco Chanel was a famous designer who offered Bakelite jewelry and accessories.